BethHilbert/ASP.NET-FamilyBank/README.md

 Tools
 --------------------
-Family banking uses the Microsoft ASP.NET framework with C#.
+Family Bank uses the Microsoft ASP.NET framework with C#.
 It employs MVC (Model, View, Controller) and Entity Framework.